Winter sowing involves sowing the seeds outdoors in miniature greenhouses during the winter, allowing them to germinate naturally in spring.

 Because the milk cartons are white, they hardly show up and after a snow, no one will know they are there.
 On that note, if you have small children, you may want to mark the area somehow so no one crushes your greenhouses while building a snowman.

 This schedule is based on my Maine growing zone, 5b.

 So what are you waiting for?
 Don’t wait for the last frost.
-Don’t spend hours counting backwards.
-Go throw some seeds in some milk cartons and toss them out in the yard.
+Don’t spend hours counting backward.
+Go throw some seeds in milk cartons and toss them out in the yard.
 You’ll thank me in the spring.